Treatment Plans in Colorado

 Get Help for Someone You Love

-We know that it is painful to watch a loved one suffer through an addiction.
-You may feel hopeless, or overwhelmed and unsure of how to even talk to them about their destructive behaviors.
-However, there is still hope and delaying your conversation with them could be a matter between life and death.
-Sometimes, the best way to help an addict to recover is to stage an intervention.
-It can be difficult to get individuals struggling with addiction the help they need because they may be in denial.
+We know it’s painful to watch a loved one suffer through addiction.
+You may feel hopeless and overwhelmed, unsure of how to even talk to them about their destructive behaviors.
+However, delaying this conversation could be the difference between life and death.
+Sometimes, the best way to help an addict is to stage an intervention.

-Interventions are designed to help friends and family members confront the addict about their addiction and to encourage them to enter rehab treatment immediately.
-Interventions can be successful with a trained professional assisting the process.
-An interventionist can organize the meeting, organize the support group, and provide a neutral and understand voice while speaking to the addict.
-We offer assistance with locating the right specialist for your needs and support is just a phone call away.
+Interventions are meetings in which friends and family members confront the addict and encourage them to enter rehab treatment immediately.
+A trained interventionist can help organize the meeting and provide a neutral and understanding presence during the often tense conversation.
+We can help find the right specialist for your needs, and support is just a phone call away.

 Assessment and Detox

-Once someone is ready to enter treatment, there are a wide variety of options for all stages of substance dependency.
-The first step is for medical staff to evaluate how profound the addiction is and determine the reasons for addiction.
-During this assessment, they will ask questions that help them understand the root of the addiction and triggers that cause that patient to use drugs or alcohol.
-This allows them to create a customized program that will ensure a successful recovery.
-The next step is usually detox, where a patient’s body naturally clears out the harmful chemicals that have built up in their system due to drugs or alcohol.
-Detox can be a painful process so it is highly recommended that the patient does this in a medical facility such as an in-patient center or hospital wing.
-Once detox is complete, they are ready to being the healing process.
+Once someone is ready to enter treatment, the first step is for medical staff to evaluate how deep-seated the addiction is and determine some of the underlying causes.
+This allows them to create a customized program for recovery.
+The next step is usually detox, where a patient’s body naturally flushes out the harmful chemicals that have built up due to drugs or alcohol.
+Detox can be painful and even dangerous, so it is highly recommended that the patient does this in a medical facility such as an inpatient center or hospital wing.
+Once detox is complete, they are ready to begin the rehabilitation process.

 Recovery Therapies and Plans

-Recovery plans are custom-made in response to the client’s requirements and the level of care needed.
-No plan is one size fits all.
-Although many parts of recovery are personalized, there are certain aspects that all patients can anticipate.
-This includes group or individual counseling, behavioral programs, support meetings, recreational activities, and life skill training.
-All of these things are an important part of the recovery process.
+Although many parts of recovery are personalized, all patients can expect to participate in group and individual counseling, behavioral programs, support meetings, recreational activities, and life skills training.
+All of these are important parts of the recovery process.